alexandergrib/ms2/README.md

 o	“Things to do” section occupying 90% of the width located below weather and news section o	After “things to do”, map section with location pins displayed on the map.
 Location for the pins taken from “things to do” section and should be updated on user choice of selection in “things to do” section.
 ### Footer:
-•	 Footer containing website owner contact information and icons for the GitHub repository
+•	 Footer containing website owner information

-### Contact form (contact.html):
-•	Contact form will be made of modulo and contain following field o	Your full name (required) o	Your email (required) o	Your message  (required) o	Would you like to be contacted selector.
-•	On submit, "Thank you" message will be shown.
-And email will be sent to me.

-## Features left to implement:

 # Technologies used:
 *	HTML
 *	Javascript
+*   Jquery
 *	Bootstrap
 *	Fontawesome
-*	Google Fonts
+*	Google API
 *	Github
 *	Git
 *	Balsamiq
+*   RapidApi
-*	[Trello](https://trello.com/b/AimOKUHW/ms1-project) for KANBAN project organizing
+*	[Trello](https://trello.com/b/fu6IEy31/ms2-prject) for KANBAN project organizing
 *	CSS

 # Testing